IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_profile_attachment.rst

     (Required for new resource) The scope payload for the multi cloud feature.

-  notifications (False, list, None)
+  schedule (True, str, None)
-    The request payload of the attachment notifications.
+    (Required for new resource) The schedule of an attachment evaluation.

-  attachment_parameters (False, list, None)
+  description (False, str, None)
-    The profile parameters for the attachment.
+    The description for the attachment.

   id (False, str, None)